osartun/Backbone.Undo.js/README.md

     In a sophisticated webapp one click of the user might trigger several Backbone-Events which are stored as several Undo-Actions within the Undo-Stack.
 If the user then calls `undo()` it shouldn't just undo the latest action, it should undo all the actions which were triggered by the user's click.
-Backbone.Undo.js has a way to figure out which actions belong together and then undoes/redoes all of them.
+Backbone.Undo.js does just that because it has a built-in mechanism that figures out which actions belong together and then undoes/redoes all of them.

 ## Getting started